DecaTec/OCRmyFiles/README.md

-# OCRmyPDF-script
-Bash script for automated OCRmyPDF for given input/output directories
+# Bash script for automated OCRmyPDF for given input/output directories